Honest Molecule Mattress Review (Molecule 1, Molecule 2 & Hybrid)

 Motion Isolation

 Just like the Molecule 1 Mattress, the Molecule 2 bed rates are above average for motion transfer prevention.
-Besides giving your sleep surface a fairly plush feel, the memory foam layers allow the mattress to absorb your movements from anywhere on the bed.
+Besides giving my sleep surface a fairly plush feel, the memory foam layers allowed the mattress to absorb my partner's movements from anywhere on the bed.

 Pressure Relief